 - SID machines on College Road and the High Street

-Full plans of the final design due to be installed in September/October 2017 by WSCC Highways can be viewed below:
+Full plans of phase one scheme by WSCC Highways can be viewed below:

 The Parish Council has distributed 30mph/40mph bin stickers to residents living on through roads.
 If you would like any more of these for your bins, please do get in contact with the Parish Clerk.

-Mr. Stuart Noel (Chair), Mr. Will Meldrum (Vice Chair), Mrs. Fiona Rocks, Mrs. Rowena Chalk, Mr. Derek Stutchbury and Mr. Brian Strutton.
-In addition residents Mrs. Sarah Chapman, Tamara Nelson and Mr. Andrew Lambert.
+Mr. Stuart Noel (Chair), Mrs. Fiona Rocks, Mrs. Rowena Chalk, Mr. Derek Stutchbury, Mr. J. Horsman and Mr. Brian Strutton.
+In addition residents Mrs. Sarah Chapman, Tamara Nelson, Mr. Paul Burr and Mr. Andrew Lambert.

 Traffic Committee Minutes